 Ooh and Aah at the Christmas Lights

 Every year at Christmastime (until 6th January), the whole of Calle Larios is turned into a cathedral of lights.
-Malaga Christmas lights are the best in Spain and, with a light display with music usually around 18.30hrs and at 21.00hrs, they make for a great evening experience.
+Malaga Christmas lights are the best in Spain and, with a light display with music at 18.30, 20.00 and 22.00 every day (apart from 24th and 31st December), they make for a great evening experience.
+2023 sees video mapping on the Cathedral at 18.45hrs, 20.00hrs and at 22.00hrs from1st December to 4th January (no shows on 24th and 31st December).

 Shop ’til You Drop